Raul6469/self-approve/README.md

 ## Use

-The GitHub app is currently private, because I'm still searching the server on which I'll deploy it.
-You will have to run your own instance to make it work for you at the moment.
+The GitHub app is public, but running on a limited server.
+This is meant for test purposes only, and the app can be shut down at any moment without notice.
+So feel free to experiment, but until I find a better server, this is not meant for a real use.

 ## Contributing :tada:
 This is the very beginning of the project, so I will be more than happy to hear your suggestions (issues or PRs)!